PatiyalAnuj/Automation-Java-Selenium/README.md

 Purpose: A tool introduced in Selenium 4.6 to automatically manage browser drivers for WebDriver tests.

 **Features:**
-- No need to manually download and manage ChromeDriver, GeckoDriver, etc.
+- No need to manually download and manage `ChromeDriver`, `GeckoDriver`, etc.
 - Automatically downloads and configures the appropriate driver based on the browser version.
 - Simplifies the setup process.